Evaluations and Transfer Credit

 ASU accepts transfer credits from regionally accredited colleges and universities.
 Grades from all transferable courses will be used for admission purposes, but will not be calculated into a student’s cumulative GPA at ASU.
 Only transfer grades of C or above can potentially be used toward an ASU degree plan.
 Developmental, technical and vocational courses are non-transferable and are not calculated for admission purposes.

 Associate degrees do not transfer to ASU, only the transferable credit hours.
-A maximum of 66 hours from accredited two-year colleges may be used toward ASU degree plans.
-(AU-ABC programs are an exception.
-See below.)

 For more information on transferring credit from other colleges and universities, please visit the Transfer Students website.